eml-eda/match/README.md

 ### C Backend APIs
-Lastly, to complete the definition of an execution module, the user must define the names of the C backend functions that MATCH should invoke to use the accelerators.
+Lastly, to complete the definition of an execution module, the user must define the names of the C backend functions that MATCH should invoke to use the accelerator.
 The functions that MATCH requires are organized in flexible templates, some of which can optionally be empty for accelerators that do not require a certain step (e.g., an initialization prior to starting an inference).
 In detail, MATCH APis are divided into:
 * Memory functions
 * Computation functions
 * Synchronization functions